Zunawe/identicons/README.md

 I'd love to hear how you use these!

 ## Use
 The functions expect to be passed the result of some hash as a string.
-All substrings of the string must be parseable by parseInt(str, 16).
+It is up to you to provide the hash, whether you build it yourself or use an existing implementation.
+I would recommend using the MD5 implementation [here](https://github.com/Zunawe/md5-js) that hashes strings and is compatible.
+In a proper result, all substrings of the string must be parseable by `parseInt(str, 16)`.
 That is, something that looks like a single hexadecimal number.
 The length of the string must be divisible by 2 (so that it can be interpreted as bytes), and it must be greater than or equal to 8 (at least 4 bytes).

-It is up to you to provide the hash, whether you build it yourself or use an existing implementation.
-You can find an MD5 implementation [here](https://github.com/Zunawe/md5-js) that hashes strings and is compatible.

-The functions squareIdenticonSVG(), circularIdenticonSVG(), and polygonalIdenticonSVG() return an SVG element that may be appended to elements via JavaScript.
+The functions `squareIdenticonSVG()`, `circularIdenticonSVG()`, and `polygonalIdenticonSVG()` return an SVG element that can be added to the DOM.

 The functions are required to be run in a browser for the creation of namespaces for the SVG.
 However, the algorithm itself could easily be adapted outside a browser context.